In collaboration with the PGCE English programme we offer two pathways for training teachers who wish to teach both Drama and English.

 The two school experiences are assessed against the professional requirements under the Teachers’ Standards:

 Middlesex University has consistently high employment rates for its teaching programmes.
-We have excellent relationships with schools in north London, Essex and Hertfordshire and many of our graduates start their first teaching post at the school where they completed a placement during the programme.
+We have excellent relationships with schools in the Greater London area and many of our graduates start their first teaching post at the school where they completed a placement during the programme.
 Our course gives you qualified teacher status.

 Alexandra is a senior lecturer and is also responsible for the oversight of students registered with the dyslexia and disabilities unit at Middlesex University.